Meet Dr. Katherine Kelly

 My team joins me in the ongoing pursuit of learning.
 We train throughout the year to learn the new technology we are adding to our treatment protocols and continuously work on improving communication.
 Our collective goal is to provide the most up-to-date treatment in a welcoming, friendly, safe, and supportive environment.

 My work and family life overlap: my husband, Dr. Fernando Alberdi and I met in Oklahoma and moved to Saline in 2000 to raise our family.

-Our oldest, Dr. Kyle Abbott (SHS 2009) and his fiancé are wildlife veterinarians.
-Our middle son, David Alberdi (SHS 2016), is a student at Grand Valley State University and co-captain of the Men’s Sprint and Hurdle team.
-Our youngest, Will Alberdi (SHS 2024) is on the Middle School Robotics team.
+Our oldest, Dr. Kyle Abbott (SHS 2009) is a wildlife veterinarian Oklahoma.
+Our middle son, David Alberdi (SHS 2016), is a Graduate Assistant for the track team at Troy University and working to obtain his Master's degree in kinesiology.
+Our youngest, Will Alberdi (SHS 2024) is on the High School Robotics team.
 Our kids have constantly kept us busy with their very different interests and activities.

-We share our lives with a variety of pets: Cooper (the dog who loves to have his teeth brushed), Smokey the cat, and a growing number of fish in Will’s aquarium.
+We share our lives with a variety of pets: Cooper (the dog who loves to have his teeth brushed), and a growing number of fish in our aquarium.